NiVisser/AphasiaPredictingWords/README.md

 # Predicting words belonging to pauses using ROBERTA-LARGE LM

 This repository was made for predicting words belonging to pauses using ROBERTA-LARGE, a large-scale language model.
-This repository was made for the fulfilment of the master’s thesis information science at the Rijksuniversiteit Groningen.
 The fine-tuned models that are trained on healthy speech can be used on Huggingface.
 These are available on this page: https://huggingface.co/Middelz2.

 ## Acquiring the dataset
 Since the entire dataset is too large to be pushed on Github and may contain sensitive personal information, the data can be made available on request.